 With chalkboard paint and a little creativity, you can make a unique family photo prop.
 Simply order the chalkboard, like this one from you can get on Amazon, and throw in chalkboard markers to complete the project.
 It’ll be fun to look back over the years to see how your little one has changed.

 Take the wheel to get fabulous first-day photos with a quick pic before they get on the school bus.
 Whether they stand on the street with the open bus door or figure out a way to get to a bus before the school year starts, we're sure your little student will roll with it.
 Don't forget to add cute school supplies as props!

 Even the bravest among us can get a little jittery on the first day.
 Attitude is everything, so put your tyke at ease before the big day with a composition that matches the magnitude.
-We love what this dad did with a wide-open road.
 For other larger-than-life inspiration, think of what you can do with a sunrise, a costume, a hiking trail or an athletic field.

 Strut Your Stuff

-Let your little one express their own personal style in their back-to-school photo.
-If that means a mismatched outfit or a pair of sassy shades, all the better!
-We love this free-spirited shot by JoopaShoots Photography that totally captures this kiddo’s personality.
+Let your little one express their style in their back-to-school picture and if that means a mismatched outfit or a pair of sassy shades, all the better!
+We love this free-spirited shot by JoopaShoots Photography that captures this kiddo’s personality.

 How cute is this photo frame prop from Surviving a Teacher’s Salary?
 In addition to being a fun craft to finish off your summer with, it’s super easy—click here to get step-by-step instructions on how to make your own.